Pro forma definition

 Creating a pro forma cash flow statement

 You create a pro forma cash flow statement much the same way you’d create a normal cash flow statement.
 That means taking info from the income statement, then using the cash flow statement format to plot out where your money is going, and what you’ll have on hand at any one time.
-This pro forma statement can be part of a larger cash flow forecast.
+This pro forma statement can be part of a larger cash flow forecast used for decision making.

 Your projected cash flow can give you a few different insights.
 If it’s negative, it means you won’t have enough cash on-hand to run your business, according to your current trajectory.
 You’ll have to make plans to borrow money and pay it off.